team1868/CookieMonster2.0/README.md

 ## Guiding Principles
-* Cookie Monster's goal is to provide a universal scouting app platform that can function with any past or future FIRST Robotics game by just changing the configuration.
+* Spot's goal is to provide a universal scouting app platform that can function with any past or future FIRST Robotics game by just changing the configuration.
-* Cookie Monster does not require you to write code to configure, set up, or use Cookie Monster.
+* Spot does not require you to write code to configure, set up, or use Cookie Monster.
-* Cookie Monster does not require you to be online for its most basic features (scouting, data analysis)
+* Spot does not require you to be online for its most basic features (scouting, data analysis)

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-If you have any questions, feel free to contact us [Cookie Monster@team3061.org](mailto:Cookie Monster@team3061.org).
+If you have any questions, feel free to contact us [spot@team3061.org](mailto:spot@team3061.org).

 ### [Quickstart](https://docs.google.com/document/d/1dATXMC5U7aT0SfnYEOWFiafaeWbu8opabNglWSFCSPE/edit?usp=sharing)

 ## Usage

-This is a guide on how to use Cookie Monster as well as its features, with a text and a video walkthrough.
+This is a guide on how to use Spot as well as its features, with a text and a video walkthrough.

 ### [Usage Guide](https://docs.google.com/document/d/16n0msw98T-HM7h5cdLdA946QHSB-SX_6boAxm6i8aos/edit?usp=sharing)

 ## Configuration

-This is a guide to configuring Cookie Monster.
+This is a guide to configuring Spot.
 You can configure the buttons displayed in the scouting view as well as how data is transformed and displayed.

 ### [Configuration Guide](https://docs.google.com/document/d/1_FHr61p2eROtALV-fx0giBmp7oqVfTxc7K5_kCuS-8Q/edit?usp=sharing)

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on contributing to Cookie Monster.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on contributing to Spot.

 ## Documentation
 Documentation of the core codebase is currently partially included in files.
 Check back soon for in-depth documentation later!